Tinram/CChat/ReadMe.md

 The last hour's messages are displayed in field 1 (change the `MESSAGE_BUFFER` constant */classes/cchat.class.php* (line 24)).

-### Limitations
+### Character Set Limitation

 Unicode character encoding is unfortunately not possible with the present JavaScript Blowfish cipher encryption (the reason the database remains as latin1 encoding).

 ### Known Bugs

-Intermittent duplicate message bug (refresh page and it disappears): */js/cchat.js* (line 294).
+1. Intermittent duplicate message bug (refresh page and it disappears): */js/cchat.js* (line 294).

-Some intermittent line break character removal between Windows and Linux browser instances.
+2. Some intermittent line break character removal when using Linux and Windows browser clients together.

-### Credits
+## Credits

 + Nils Reimers for the Blowfish cipher in JavaScript.
 + Angel Marin and Paul Johnston for the SHA-256 hash function in JavaScript.